 Needles: You need a blunt needle so you don’t split the floats as you stitch.
 For huck toweling, fabric, and Aida, you should use a tapestry needle that works well with your thread, such as size 24 tapestry needles.
 Clover makes a Huck Embroidery needle set with 3 needles (2.25", 2.62", and 3".)
 The 3" needle has a bent end to help get under the floats.

 For Monk’s cloth, a bodkin or weaving needle is preferred.
-Here are a few of the choices we carry:

 - John James Raffia and Bodkin Set (3-one has a slightly bent (cranked) tip for easier stitching) – 7082

 Other handy accessories would include safety pins to mark your center on Monk’s cloth projects.
 Many people do not use a hoop when doing Huck Embroidery. stitch in hand, not using a hoop.
 For small projects or specialty fibers, you may want to use a hoop (click for embroidery hoops & frames) to help maintain an even tension.
 The choice is yours.
 Experiment and do what works best for you for each project.
 Some stitchers have found stitch counters and lighted-magnifiers (click for lights & magnifiers) a big help.